wp-plugins/authorizenet-woocommerce-addon/readme.txt

 4. Adds Transaction ID, Authorization Code, Response Reason to Order Note.
 5. Can be customized easily.
 6. Bundles with <a href="http://developer.authorize.net/downloads">Official Authorize.Net® AIM Libraries</a>.
-7. Can work with sandbox/live Authorize.Net accounts for testing purpose.
+7. Can work with Sandbox/Live Authorize.Net accounts for testing purpose.
 8. This plugin currently **Supports accepting in USD**.
-9. This plugin **does not store Credit Card Details**.
+9. This plugin does not store **Credit Card Details**.
 10. This plugin suppports Authorize or Authorize and Capture.
 11. Feature to accept the type of card you like.
 12. <a href="http://developer.authorize.net/faqs/#md5">MD5 Hash</a> not neccesary as this plugin uses AIM